 Data from established indicators show that methamphetamine use has historically been restricted to the Czech Republic, and more recently also Slovakia, although recent years have seen increased use in other countries (EMCDDA, 2016a).
 These findings have been confirmed by recent wastewater-based epidemiology, with the highest methamphetamine loads found in Czech, Slovak, German and Finnish cities.

 Established indicators show that, until recently, MDMA prevalence was declining in many countries from peak levels in the early to mid 2000s.
-Data from wastewater and from established indicators show that this appears to be changing, with the large majority of cities reporting higher wastewater MDMA loads in 2016 than in 2011.
+Data from wastewater and from established indicators show that this appears to be changing, with the large majority of cities reporting higher wastewater MDMA loads in 2016 or 2017 than in 2011.

 Similarly, studies based on self-reported drug use and those using wastewater data both point towards the same weekly variations in use, with stimulants such as amphetamine and cocaine being primarily used at weekend music events and in celebratory contexts (Tossmann et al., 2001).

-A limited but steadily increasing number of studies have been published comparing drug use estimates obtained through wastewater analysis and estimates provided by epidemiological surveys (EMCDDA, 2016b; van Wel et al., 2015).
+limited but steadily increasing number of studies have been published comparing drug use estimates obtained through wastewater analysis and estimates provided by epidemiological surveys (EMCDDA, 2016b; van Wel et al., 2015).
 While in 2012 only one reported study tried to evaluate sewage analysis alongside traditional epidemiological techniques (Reid et al., 2012), this number has now increased to around 20 published research articles that are focused on comparing information provided by wastewater analysis and information provided by other indicators.